 Note that aside about those who lacked any fundamental understanding of the profession.
 I imagine that while Stevens enjoyed these debates, he was probably the only one.
 I can’t imagine working next to a coworker who held this opinion of me and my work.
-Stevens values himself according to the quality of his own work; when he questions the work of someone else, he does so in an imperious way that questions their value as a person.
+Stevens values himself according to the quality of his own work; when he questions the work of someone else, he questions their value as a person.
 He’s cutting, bordering on cruel, which contrasts sharply and disturbingly with the obsequious facade he presents to his employer.

 The following is one of the best summaries of his outlook.
 In this passage, he’s thinking about a letter received from Miss Kenton.
 Miss Kenton worked at Darlington Hall roughly twenty years before and left to get married.
 Stevens has long sneered at her choice because his life is so devoted to Darlington Hall that he can’t understand her priorities.
 After reading her letter, he thinks: